MathStuff/Matrices/README.md

 C.concat(matrix,concat_as) #Merges a matrix to itself. concat_as is set to "row" by default; if concatenation required is as columns, give "col" as the argument

+C.find(element,indexStart) #Returns a list of the element's indeces as tuples.
+Returns None if element not in matrix

 C.copy #Returns a copy of the matrix

 C.summary #Returns the string form of the object